 Since vendors don't need to pay for cloud resources, they should theoretically see higher gross margins (avoiding the "cloud tax").
-Data and security is no longer an issue because it never leaves the client's account.
+In addition, data and security is no longer an issue because it never leaves the client's account.

-But there are downsides, many of which are the reason why we switched to SaaS in the first place.
+But there are downsides, many of which are why we switched to SaaS in the first place.

-In the cloud prem model, customers can often stay on previous versions, leading to version skew.
-In fact, this is often touted as a feature of cloud prem, takings some of the pressure off of internal IT teams to do updates and migrations.
+Customers can often stay on previous versions in the cloud prem model, leading to version skew.
+This is often touted as a feature of cloud prem, takings some of the pressure off of internal IT teams to do updates and migrations.
 Multi-tenant SaaS puts the software service burden on the vendor, only exposing functionality through APIs.

 Supporting old versions can severely reduce product velocity at a company.
 Security patches need to be backported, and data migrations need to be performed for each customer.

 For a more concrete example, take Snowflake and Databricks.
-Snowflake has a completely cloud-based offering, versus Databricks's cloud prem model.
-When Snowflake makes an improvement to their data compression or query engine, it can immediately be rolled out to all customers with a behind-the-scenes migration.
-Databricks can't roll out a change like that as easily, since customers are on different versions.
+Snowflake has a completely cloud-based offering versus Databricks's cloud prem model.
+When Snowflake makes an improvement to its data compression or query engine, it can immediately be rolled out to all customers with a behind-the-scenes migration.
+Databricks can't roll out a change like that as quickly, since customers are on different versions.

 Customers can opt to fully integrate the application into their account, de-duplicating redundant infrastructure.
 Except now, the integration problem is even trickier.